radcamp/radcamp.github.io/NYC2020/ipyrad-cli.md

 BBBBBBBBBBBBBBBBBBBBBBBBBBBBBBBBBBBBBBBBBBBBBBBBBBBBBBBBBBBBBBBBBBBBBBBBBBBBBBBBBBBBBBBBBBBBBBBBBBBB
 ```

-The simulated data are 100bp paired-end reads generated as ddRAD, meaning there
+The simulated data are 100bp single-end reads generated as original RAD, meaning
-will be two overhang sequences.
-In this case the 'rare' cutter leaves the TGCAT
+there will be one overhang sequence.
-overhang.
 Can you find this sequence in the raw data?
-What's going on with that
-other stuff at the beginning of each read?
+What's going on with that other stuff at the beginning of each read?

 # Step 1: Demultiplexing the raw data